-During orientation, High Impact Training virtually presented What's It All About, an interactive educational program regarding diversity, substance use and sexual assault.
-Roughly 350 new students attended this training.
-In addition, students were given Title IX information such as a definition, the Title IX campus coordinator contact information and the campus sexual assault coordinator contact information.
+During orientation, UW-Green Bay staff and students presented Bringing in the Bystander, an evidence-based bystander intervention program.
+Bringing in the Bystander uses a community responsibility approach to teach bystanders how to safely intervene in instances where sexual violence, relationship violence or stalking may be occurring or where there may be risk that it will occur.
+Roughly 250 new students attended this training on all campuses.
+In addition, students were given Title IX information such as a definition, the Title IX campus coordinator contact information and the campus sexual assault prevention coordinator contact information.
 A packet of orientation materials, which included a brochure on consent, resources and how to report a sexual assault, was also provided online to new students.